 To ensure that we keep marijuana out of the hands of our children, and the profits out of the hands of criminals, we must legalize, regulate, and restrict access to marijuana in New York State.
 We must remove cannabis consumption and incidental possession from our laws, and create new, stronger laws to punish more severely those who provide it to minors, operate a motor vehicle while under its influence, or sell it outside of our new regulatory framework.
 We must create a medical marijuana program for our sick, elderly and veteran populations that enables, rather than prohibits, access to this drug.
 And we must free our farmers to grow this valuable commodity crop without undue restriction.

-We will work to approve a New York State Constitutional Convention on Nov 7, 2017.
-At that convention we will design a system of strict cannabis sales and distribution, with appropriate taxes and license fees, a robust medical marijuana program and a commodity market for industrial hemp for New York voters to decide in 2019.
+We will work to approve legislation to legalize cannabis for adults in NY.
+We will design a system of strict cannabis sales and distribution, with appropriate taxes and license fees, a robust medical marijuana program and a commodity market for industrial hemp for New York.